scg-unibe-ch/ese2016-team7/documentation/srs.md

 **Actor characteristics**
-The intended users of the product are people who want to rent a room or studio and people who want to advertise their room/studio to find a person willing to rent it.
+The intended users of the product are people who want to buy houses, apartments and studios and people who want to sell their houses, apartments and studios to find a person willing to buy it.

-We expect the users who rent rooms/studios to be primarily students on college level, maybe some adult singles who want to rent a studio.
-Both students or singles wanting to rent a studio or room tend to be rather young, e.g. between 18 – 35, because older people tend to not be single anymore and want to have more to live in than just a room or studio (and can afford so).
-As they want to rent a room/studio in Switzerland, we assume most of them lived in Switzerland for some time.
-Thus these users are young adult people who have lived in Switzerland for some time, so they do have quite some experience with navigating through web pages and using browsers.
-The users who did not live in Switzerland for some time probably are mostly exchange students who probably also have the same level of experience since they are likely come from a Europian country via an exchange program or come from a rather wealthy family, seeing that an exchange semester in Switzerland is relatively expensive.
-The users who advertise a room/studio are thought to be adult people living in Switzerland too, since they want to rent their room/studio in Switzerland.
-We assume they tend to be older compared to the first group of users, as they own one or multiple rooms or studios they want to rent.
-These group includes people who own a lot of rooms/studios, who tend to be rather wealthy.
-Therefore, we expect a big part of these users to be between 30 – 65 year old people who have lived in Switzerland for some time.
-Generally, we expect them to have some experience with navigating through web pages and using web browsers as most Swiss people do.
-However, for the older part of these users this might not apply.
-Some older people might have little experience with web pages and browsers.
-Yet it is unlikely that a user has no experience because the user had to somehow find the web page FlatFindr.
-However, there also might be some students in this category, who want to rent a room of their ‘WG’ or who want to find a successor to their room/studio.
-These users would share the characteristics of the ones in the first paragraph.
-We might conclude that, as most users atelre quite familiar with web pages and browsers, although they are no experts, it would be best for the website to be designed in a way that feels consistent with other typical websites, so that navigating through and using the product would feel intuitive.
-The UI should probably look fresh and appealing to the young portion of the users as well as professional enough to encourage people who own rooms/studios to advertise them here.
+We expect the buyers the object advertised to be primarly real-estate companies, individials over 30 or married couples.
+The first two would then rent the Object in order to sustain a lucrative business.
+As they want to buy an apartment, house or studio in Switzerland, we assume they have a reasonable amount of money at their disposal and they've gathered a significant amount of expierence trading in the swiss market and therefore they their expertise of browsing the net should already be advanced.
+Married couples instead could be very inexperienced, thus the need of a simple, minimalistc and intuitive interface.

+We expect the sellers to be faimilies of deceased people or individuals within any range of age, background or employment, so basically people who want to get rid of the Object or earn some money for whatever reason.

+On average buyers should be wealthier than sellers.

 <h2>3.
 Specific requirements</h2>
 **Functional requirements**